jbranchaud/til/javascript/throttling-a-function-call.md

 Though, it turns out that [underscore.js](http://underscorejs.org/) comes with two functions out of the box for this kind of behavior.

-- [`throttle`](http://underscorejs.org/#throttle) will give you function
-  that wraps your function in a way that essentially rate-limits it.
+- [`throttle`](http://underscorejs.org/#throttle) will give you a function that wraps your function in a way that essentially rate-limits it to being called at most once every `N` milliseconds.

 - [`debounce`](http://underscorejs.org/#debounce), on the other hand, will give you a function that only calls your function once `N` milliseconds